apache/couchdb-documentation/src/intro/curl.rst

 ==============================

-The ``curl`` utility is a command line tool available on Unix, Linux, Mac OS X, Windows, and many other platforms. and Windows and many other platforms. ``curl`` provides easy access to the HTTP protocol (among others) directly from the command line and is therefore an ideal way of interacting with CouchDB over the HTTP REST API.
+The ``curl`` utility is a command line tool available on Unix, Linux, Mac OS X, Windows, and many other platforms. ``curl`` provides easy access to the HTTP protocol (among others) directly from the command line and is therefore an ideal way of interacting with CouchDB over the HTTP REST API.